Służew (City Information System area): Culture

 The neighbourhood features the Służew House of Culture community centre at 15 Bacha Street.
 The modernist complex conists of several wooden pavilions and includes amenities such as several rooms, amphitheatre, play area, and a barn with animals.
 The World Peace Bell is also placed nearby.
 Unveiled in 2015, it is a copy of a 1989 bell gifted by Hiroshima and Nagasaki to the city, as a symbol of world peace, stolen in 2002.

 The neighbourhood also includes the National Film Archive and Audiovisual Institute, one of the largest archives of film and audio in Europe, is located at 3 and 5 Wałbrzyska Street, and the Fort VIIA Służewiec, decommissioned fortifications dating to 1886.

 Parks and nature

-The Sadurka stream in the Służew Little Valley Park.
+The Służewiec Stream in the Służew Little Valley Park.

-The neighbourhood features a strip of green land, including Służew Little Valley Park, stretching alongside Dolina Służewska Street.
-It is crossed by the Sadurka stream and feagures several lakes, with the Służew Pond being the largest among them.
+The neighbourhood features a strip of green land, including Służew Little Valley Park and Służewiec Pond Park, stretching alongside Dolina Służewska Street.
+It is crossed by the Służewiec Stream and feagures several lakes, with the Służewiec Pond being the largest among them.

-Public transit
+Transport

 The neighbourhood features the Służew station of the M1 line of the Warsaw Metro rapid transit underground system, placed at the intersection of Harcerzy Rzeczypospolitej Avenue, Rolna Street, and Wałbrzyska Street.

 Religion

 The neighbourhood has two Catholic churches, the St. Maximilian Maria Kolbe Church at 35 Rzymowskiego Street, and the St. Dominic Church at 2 Dominikańska Street.
 The latter is also adjusted to the St. Joseph Monastery of the Dominican Order, built in 1937.
 Additionally, the neighbourhood includes the Służew New Cemetery at Wałbrzyska Streets.
+Moreover, the Kingdom Hall of Jehovah's Witnesses is located in Służew at 48 Wałbrzyska Street.